-Working in the lawn and garden industry, I get many questions on why grass collection systems are not picking up grass.
+Working in the lawn and garden industry, I get many questions about why grass collection systems are not picking up grass.
 This is a common problem that, most of the time, can be prevented or fixed with light repairs and a little routine preventative maintenance.

-Before I go more in depth with the reason that your grass catcher may be clogged, you need to identify the type of grass collection system you have.
+Before I go more in-depth with the reason that your grass catcher may be clogged, you need to identify the type of grass collection system you have.

 3 Types of Riding Lawn Mower & Zero Turn Grass Collection Systems